Acytoo/2018SummerInternshipI/README.md

 ### This repository is basically a record of our learning process of 2018 Summer Internship I, including data crawling, image processing, feature extraction and svm training.

   After learnig and trying, we built an image classfier, the classifier was uploaded to an [online judge](http://219.216.65.165:9000), the oj trained classfiers from all 21 teams on a dataset we didn't know, then tested them.
-The good news was that we were the top 3 of all the 21 teams, we are team16, and full results can be found [here](http://219.216.65.165:9000/result).
+The good news was that we were the top 3 of all the 21 teams(and we are the fastest group with least memory usage), we are team16, and full results can be found [here](http://219.216.65.165:9000/result).

 ![image](https://acytoo.github.io/HPSRC/2018Internship/result.png)